mbehr1/dlt-logs/README.md

 * `dlt-logs.fileExtensions`: Specifies the file extensions to use for file open dialog.
 Defaults to .dlt|.DLT.
 * `dlt-logs.maxNumberLogs`: Specified the maximum number of DLT logs that get displayed in one page.
 If more logs exist - considering the active filters - a paging mechanism is in place that starts rendering a new page at 4/5th of the page boundary.
 Searching is limited to the visible page.
 Defaults to 0.4mio logs.
 Depending on your machines performance/RAM you might reduce/increase this.
 Best case is to find a limit/config where all logs fit into that range (use filter!).
 * `dlt-logs.reReadTimeout`: Specified the timeout in ms after opening the file before starting to parse the dlt file.
 If the file doesn't open, increase this to e.g. 5s.
+* `dlt-logs.separatePayloadArgs`: Separate payload arguments with a space (' ') character.
+Default is false to not break existing filters.
 * `dlt-logs.columns`: Specifies which columns are visible.
 See example config.
 Usually doesn't need to be changed manually but by button "select columns".
 * `dlt-logs.filters`: Configures the filter that are available.
    There are four type of filters: